 It’s old news and certainly no surprise that women played “an outsized role responding to the pandemic,” including as frontline healthcare workers, caregivers at home, and mobilizers in their communities.
 “During the pandemic, feminist advocacy was relentless,” according to UN Women.
 A recent report acknowledged, “women’s organizations often filled the gaps where governments were stretched thin — providing child care services, food banks, and services to respond to gender-based violence.”
 You know – like we do.

-Women’s leadership in confronting the climate crisis has been officially recognized and is helping to establish equity standards for preparedness planning going forward.
+Women, who are disproportionately affected by the climate crisis, are taking the lead and have been officially recognized for helping to establish equity standards for preparedness planning going forward.
 Sima Bahous, Executive Director of UN Women, and Svenja Schulze, Minister for Economic Cooperation and Development of Germany published an Op-ed with this great title; “Where crises multiply risks, women multiply solutions.”
 In it they assert what all TroubleMakers know to be true, “All of us must work toward a world where we expect, support, and fund women’s involvement and leadership in decision making, peacebuilding, climate mitigation, and recovery.
 Our world’s resilience and very future depend on it.” – Yes it does!

 “We all leap forward when one woman tries | When she defies with her rallying cries.” — From the poem “Vital Voices” by Amanda Gorman